Ouskit/okt/_posts/2024-08-22-the-practice-Groundedness-note.md

 ---
-title: The Practice of Groundedness Reading Note
+title: "Review: The Practice of Groundedness"
 date: 2024-08-21 23:29:53
 categories:
 - Reading_Note